teamapps-org/teamapps-antu-icons/README.md

 * `AntuIcon.PLACE_*`: 270 icons
 * `AntuIcon.STATUS_*`: 136 icons

-Mimetype Icons of the Antu Theme are excluded
+The mimetype icons of the upstream Antu theme are excluded

 ## Usage